Advertising is often not accepted by consumers

 From the outset, Thece’s goal has been to deliver a high value non-interruptive ad experience.
 The Thece ad unit leverages an existing element that is in 90% of live streams and native within the broadcast.
 Each placement is vetted and accepted by the creators before it goes out to the audience, which improves its overall acceptance by the 18-34 year old audience.

-Thece ad unit shows proven favorability within the livestream gaming space
+Thece enhanced logo unit shows proven favorability within the livestream gaming space

 The audience spent over 39 seconds per user with the branded microgame.